-‘Queen of Soul’ Aretha Franklin has died
+AP Newsbreak: ‘Queen of Soul’ Aretha Franklin dies at 76

 Fellow singers bowed to her eminence and political and civic leaders treated her as a peer.
 The Rev. Martin Luther King Jr. was a longtime friend, and she sang at the dedication of King’s memorial, in 2011.
 She performed at the inaugurations of Presidents Bill Clinton and Jimmy Carter, and at the funeral for civil rights pioneer Rosa Parks.
 Clinton gave Franklin the National Medal of Arts.
 President George W. Bush awarded her the Presidential Medal of Freedom, the nation’s highest civilian honor, in 2005.

+Bill and Hillary Clinton issued a statement mourning the loss of their friend and “one of America’s greatest treasures.”

+“For more than 50 years, she stirred our souls.
+She was elegant, graceful, and utterly uncompromising in her artistry.
+Aretha’s first music school was the church and her performances were powered by what she learned there.
+I’ll always be grateful for her kindness and support, including her performances at both my inaugural celebrations, and for the chance to be there for what sadly turned out to be her final performance last November at a benefit supporting the fight against HIV/AIDS.”

-Franklin’s best-known appearance with a president was in January 2009, when she sang “My Country ’tis of Thee” at Barack Obama’s inauguration.
-She wore a gray felt hat with a huge, Swarovski rhinestone-bordered bow that became an Internet sensation and even had its own website.
+Franklin’s best-known appearance with a president was in January 2009, when she sang “My Country ’tis of Thee” at President Barack Obama’s inauguration.
+She wore a gray felt hat with a huge, Swarovski rhinestone-bordered bow that became an internet sensation and even had its own website.
 In 2015, she brought Obama and others to tears with a triumphant performance of “Natural Woman” at a Kennedy Center tribute to the song’s co-writer, Carole King.

 Franklin endured the exhausting grind of celebrity and personal troubles dating back to childhood.
 She was married from 1961 to 1969 to her manager, Ted White, and their battles are widely believed to have inspired her performances on several songs, including “(Sweet Sweet Baby) Since You’ve Been Gone,” ”Think” and her heartbreaking ballad of despair, “Ain’t No Way.”
 The mother of two sons by age 16 (she later had two more), she was often in turmoil as she struggled with her weight, family problems and financial predicaments.
 Her best known producer, Jerry Wexler, nicknamed her “Our Lady of Mysterious Sorrows.”